Quantum size effects on Andreev transport in Nb/Au/Nb Josephson junctions: A combined ab-initio and experimental study

-Interestingly, in Fig.~\ref{fig:experiment} the experimental $J_c$ also shows anomalous behavior at $t_{\textrm{Au}}=8-9$~ML.
-Corresponding to this, we show the quasiparticle DOS for $t_{\textrm{Au}}=9$~ML in Fig.~\ref{fig:josephson}(c) where an additional feature can be observed: even at $\phi=0$ a well-defined striking ABS is present which also changes in energy with the variation of $\phi$ giving a kick to the critical current (shown in Fig.~\ref{fig:bandstruct}(d)).
+Interestingly, in Fig.~\ref{fig:experiment} the experimental $J_c$ shows an anomalous behavior at $t_{\textrm{Au}}=8-9$~ML as well.
+This feature can be explained based on the quasiparticle DOS for $t_{\textrm{Au}}=9$~ML in Fig.~\ref{fig:josephson}(c), where an additional feature can be observed: even at $\phi=0$ a well-defined striking ABS is present which also changes in energy with the variation of $\phi$ giving a kick to the critical current (shown in Fig.~\ref{fig:bandstruct}(d)).
+This new ABS is present only for $t_{\textrm{Au}} \geq 9$~ML in the calculations.
 We argue that this ABS is related to the QWS obtained at the edge of the BZ (see Fig.~\ref{fig:bandstruct}(f)), where several QWSs get close to each other and crossings are observed in the vicinity of the Fermi level.
 To better understand the nature of this state the normalized energy-resolved singlet order parameter (details in the Supplemental Material\cite{SupMat}) is shown Fig.~\ref{fig:josephson}(f): one can clearly observe the non-uniform structure (change in sign within the interface region) with the maximum value obtained in the middle of the Au layer.
 This is a clear signature of the spontaneous appearance of Cooper pairs with nonzero center-of-mass momentum in the Au layer which was also suggested in Ref.~\onlinecite{Wojcik2019}.
 The interesting feature of this state is that it is formed without any magnetic field in the system.
 Therefore, the discontinuous behavior obtained around $t_{\textrm{Au}}=8-9$~ML is related to the appearance of a co-existing non-uniform superconducting phase in the Au layer causing larger critical current and transition temperature.

 In summary we have studied the effect of the electronic structure on the proximity effect in Nb(110)/Au(111)/Nb(110) trilayers as a function of the Au layer thickness.
 We have demonstrated similar behavior of the superconducting properties between the experimental results and the ab-initio based BdG theory which emphasizes the crucial role of the electronic structure in understanding the physics of superconducting heterostructures.